 - 1. Start the management console. - 2.
 On the Tools menu, click Create bootable media. - 3.
-[Optional] Specify the parameters of the Linux kernel.
-Separate multiple parameters with spaces.
-For example, to be able to select a display mode for a bootable component each time the media starts, type: vga=ask - For a list of parameters, see Kernel parameters (p.
-67). - 4.
 Select the bootable components that will be placed on the media.

-For example, if you select Agent and Master Image Creator, you will be able to use such bootable media to perform deployment by using OS Deploy Server, and to create a master image.
+For example, if you select Acronis Snap Deploy 4 Agent and Acronis Snap Deploy 4 Master Image Creator, you will be able to use such bootable media to perform deployment by using Acronis Snap Deploy 4 OS Deploy Server, and to create a master image.